stolostron/compute-operator/README.md

 # cluster-registration-operator

-This operator is in charge of creating a ManagedClusterSet for each AppStudio workspace.
+The Cluster Registration operator enables users to register clusters to their AppStudio workspace.
+We leverage the [multicluster engine](https://stolostron.github.io/mce-docs/) to import each cluster and add it to a ManagedClusterSet per workspace.

 Please fork this repo and clone from the fork.
 All your work should be against the forked repo.